smontoyah/PulseHeightAnalyzer/README.md

 ![PHA spectrum](spectrum.PNG)

+### NIM form factor

+A new phase of the project involves implementing the instrument in a NIM-format module, which will feature a TFT display with a user interface and control panel for visualizing peak spectra and configuring event acquisition parameters.
+This initial prototype will be used in the Mössbauer spectrometry laboratory at the University of Antioquia (UdeA) and will be continuously improved to meet the needs of other laboratories worldwide.

 ## Contents

 - .ino file: Upload this file to the ESP32 microcontroller (ESP32-DEVKITV1) using the Arduino IDE.
 Please install the ESP32 board first.
 You can find a tutorial [here](https://www.tutorialspoint.com/esp32_for_iot/installing_the_esp32_board_in_arduino_ide.htm).